cdrajb/OctopusGraphQL/README.md

 For octo_account.py and IOG_check_rates.py - create a subfolder called include, and in that subfolder create a file called creds.py, with definitions as in creds_sample.py

+(Note that if you have more than one MPAN for electricity, you may need to modify the code - I don't have an export MPAN so didn't test that)